infobloxopen/netmri-toolkit/README.rst

 Example scripts for CCS and Perl, as well as Python access to the REST API.
 Also includes example policies and policy rules.

+We encourage the NetMRI community to share scripts in this repository.
+All contributions are welcome, e.g. CCS, Perl, Python, external scripts, Policy XML, DSBs Thanks for your contributions!

 Python Examples
 ---------------